navinxqz/Study-Register-LUT/README.md

 This is an academic project.
 Feel free to fork and experiment!

-## 📄 License

-This project is available under the MIT License.

 ## 👨‍💻 Author

 Developed as part of university coursework focusing on file handling, data structures, and command-line applications in Python.